Diaries of John Kevin Lloyd - Part 23

 SATURDAY JAN 29

-Plague rats have been discovered in the tower.
+Plague rats have been discovered in the town.
 CO has decided that a

-Chaplain must conduct RC burials@.
-I explained one case without avail.
+Chaplain must conduct RC burials.
+I explained our case without avail.

 SUNDAY JAN 30

-An ordinary working day, and a very long one for me as Gp [[Comdr?]].
+An ordinary working day, and a very busy one for me as Gp Comdr.

 MONDAY JAN 31

-Heard a story about "Einstein" a Jap guard who is a mathematician
+Heard a story about "Einstein," a Jap guard who is a mathematical

 wonder.
 He finds multiplication rather a strain and has to make